defiweb/go-eth/README.md

 		// You can specify a key to sign transactions.
 If provided, the client will
 		// use it to with SignTransaction, SendTransaction, and Sign methods instead
-		// of making RPC calls.
-		rpc.WithKeys(key),
+		// of delegating the signing to the node. rpc.WithKeys(key),

 		// You can specify a default address to use with SendTransaction if the
-		// transaction doesn't have a "from" field set. rpc.WithDefaultAddress(key.Address()),
+		// transaction doesn't have a "From" field set. rpc.WithDefaultAddress(key.Address()),

 		// You can specify a chain ID to use with SendTransaction if the transaction
-		// doesn't have a "chainID" field set. rpc.WithChainID(1),
+		// doesn't have a "ChainID" field set. rpc.WithChainID(1),
 	)
 	if err != nil {